chrisemunt/mg-dbx-bdb/README.md

        hospital_admission[1, 20201203]="Admission Record for 3 December 2020"
        hospital_admission[1, 20210101]="Admission Record for 1 January 2021"

 The above scheme shows a one-to-many relationship between a person and that person's hospital admission records.
-All records are held in a single Berkeley DB database.
+All records are held in a single Berkeley DB (or LMDB) database.

 ## <a name="PreReq"></a> Pre-requisites